Ohiopyle Falls is located right in town.

 Where are the Best Places to Stay Near Ohiopyle?

-If you’re looking for complete and utter luxury, head to the Nemacolin Resort.
+If you’re looking for complete and utter luxury, book a stay at the Nemacolin Resort.
 Just a room here will cost quite a few pretty pennies.
 I suspect, however, that this is not an option for many.
 On one of our visits, we found a great Airbnb condo at the back of the resort property for a much more reasonable price.

-One of the best camping options around is the Ohiopyle State Park Kentuck Campground.
-Affordable and in close proximity to town, there is a walking access trail that leads you down to the GAP trail, and most of the park can be accessed from there.
+One of the best ways to experience Ohiopyle is by camping at the Kentuck Campground.
+Affordable and close to town, there is a walking access trail leading you down to the GAP trail, and most of the park can be accessed from there.

 A few small lodges and B&B-type accommodations are scattered throughout the small town, as well as a few Airbnb options, though not quite as affordable.
 The Falls Market even has a few rooms for rent in the heart of the action.